Azure/azure-sdk-for-net/sdk/servicebus/Azure.Messaging.ServiceBus/MigrationGuide.md

 The modern Service Bus client library provides the ability to share in some of the cross-service improvements made to the Azure development experience, such as using the new `Azure.Identity` library to share a single authentication between clients and a unified diagnostics pipeline offering a common view of the activities across each of the client libraries.

 While we believe that there is significant benefit to adopting the modern version of the Service Bus library, it is important to be aware that the legacy version has not been officially deprecated.
 It will continue to be supported with security and bug fixes as well as receiving some minor refinements.
 However, in the near future it will not be under active development and new features are unlikely to be added.
-There is no guarantee of feature parity between the modern and legacy client library versions.

 ## General changes